 Pin from your site

-The next option for pinning is going to be to add the pin from your site directly to Pinterest.
-That means you will need some sort of social sharing icons on your site.
+The next option for pinning will be to add the pin from your site directly to Pinterest.
+That means you will need social sharing icons on your site.

 The plugin that is most recommended is Grow Social Pro.
 It adds the small buttons to the top of your post so readers can click and share your content on social.
 You will use these buttons to pin from your site (another form of manual pinning).

 Click the Pin button.
 You may have multiple pin images added to your post and select the one you want to pin.
 Then, follow the prompts — making sure to include your description shows and select the board you want to pin it to.

 You can put your pinning on autopilot by using a scheduler, such as Tailwind.
 Your scheduler will allow you to add multiple pins, and it will pin the content to the board for you when you would like.

 The reason most use a scheduler has nothing to do with better performance.
 They are used as it saves you time as you can fill the schedule with your pins for a week or more at a time.
 That way, you pin consistently without having to stop what you are doing or remember to pin daily.

 To add your pin, log into your scheduling tool and follow their steps.
 If you use Tailwind, you can click the social sharing pin button on your post (as seen above).
 But, when the window show you are ready to pin, select the Schedule Button.